zenite-docs/zenite-docs.github.io/endpoints/query.md

 ### Response format

-The response returned has the following format:
+The response is returned in a JSON format described below.

 ##### MariaDB / PostgreSQL

+Row results:
 ```json
 [
     {